June-Jepkurui-png/superheroes-challenge/README.md

 In this repo;

-- There is a Flask application with some features built out
+- There is a Flask application with some features built out.
 - There is a fully built React frontend application.
 - There are tests included which you can run using `pytest -x`.
 - There is a file `challenge-2-superheroes.postman_collection.json` that